JakeLawhorne/my-first-page-deployment/index.md

 ## Summary

-Intellectually curious, team oriented Software Developer with an Associate of Applied Science in Radiology (Magna Cum Laude receiving coveted Radiology Academic Achievement Award) eager to work with future-forward, high performing development teams; intuitive, quick thinking, and mission driven; naturally drawn to solving complex problems and take on impossible challenges with a positive mindset and unfailing resolve.
+Intellectually curious, team oriented Software Developer with an Associate of Applied Science in Radiology.
+Eager to work with future-forward, high performing development teams; intuitive, quick thinking, and mission driven; naturally drawn to solving complex problems and take on impossible challenges with a positive mindset and unfailing resolve.

 ## Technical Skills